eridur-de/mightyscape-1.2/README.md

 ## Upgrading Python modules

 Sometimes it can be helpful to upgrade Python modules.
-This section shows some useful shell lines (**but be warned to use them on your own risk**):
+You can use our `About/Upgrade MightyScape` extension to do this, or just execute manually:

 **Linux**
 ```